ExObsSim/ExoRad2-public/docs/source/index.rst

 Acknowledgements
 -----------------
-We thank Ahmed Al-Refaie for his support during the development and the inspiration provided by his code: TauREx3 (cite_) We thank Andreas Papageorgiou for the :class:`~exorad.tasks.task.Task` class.
+We thank Ahmed Al-Refaie for his support during the development and the inspiration provided by his code: TauREx3 (cite_).
+We thank Andreas Papageorgiou for the :class:`~exorad.tasks.task.Task` class.
 We thank Billy Edwards for the thorough tests and for his help in improving the code.